 If you really have to reclaim baggage and bag drop or check in at Palma and then go through security this will heavily add to the amount of time you need to allow before your connecting flight.

 It seems that nearly every year there are strikes of one kind or another, these will mess up travel plans.
 Sadly strikes are not so predictable, usually only the threat of a strike is given a few weeks in advance.
 Recent stoppages at Palma have been in two hour segments.

-A lot of travelers will land in Palma airport and get a connection flight to Menorca or Ibiza because it’s cheaper than flying direct from their starting airport.
+A lot of travellers will land in Palma airport and get a connecting flight to Menorca or Ibiza because it’s cheaper than flying direct from their starting airport.